thearn/game-of-life/README.md

 function to use an orthogonal form of the DCT instead of the FFT.
 This would correspond to "hard" (i.e. Dirichlet) boundary conditions on the convolution operator.

-I think you could do this with scipy:
+I think you could do this with scipy using the 1D orthogonal dct provided:

 ```python
 from scipy import fftpack
 fftpack.dct(data, norm='ortho')
 ```

-but I haven't tried that yet for this.
+but I haven't tried that yet.
 You'd have to define a `dct2()` method using `fftpack.dct` and separability (ie. the 1D transform matrix is rank-one, and the 2D transform operator is the Kronecker product of two 1D transforms ).